awsdocs/amazon-rds-user-guide/doc_source/custom-rr.md

 ### General requirements and limitations<a name="custom-rr.limitations"></a>

 RDS Custom for Oracle replicas have the following limitations:
++ We recommend that you create Oracle replicas only for RDS Custom for Oracle DB instances created after November 18, 2022\.
+If you need to create Oracle replicas for pre\-existing RDS Custom for Oracle DB instances, see [Troubleshooting replica creation for RDS Custom for Oracle](custom-troubleshooting.md#custom-troubleshooting-create-replica)\.
 + You can create RDS Custom for Oracle replicas in mounted mode only\.
 However, you can manually change the mode of mounted replicas to read\-only, and from read\-only to mounted\.
 For more information, see the documentation for the [create\-db\-instance\-read\-replica](https://docs.aws.amazon.com/cli/latest/reference/rds/create-db-instance-read-replica.html) AWS CLI command\.
 + Cross\-Region Oracle replicas aren't supported\.
 + Make sure not to modify the `RDS_DATAGUARD` user\.
 This user is reserved for RDS Custom for Oracle automation\.
 Modifying this user can result in undesired outcomes, such as an inability to create Oracle replicas for your RDS Custom for Oracle DB instance\.